Carlos Carvalhal: Swansea City

-On 28 December 2017, four days after leaving Sheffield Wednesday, he moved to the Premier League with Swansea City following the sacking of Paul Clement the previous week.
+On 28 December 2017, four days after leaving Sheffield Wednesday, Carvalhal moved to the Premier League with Swansea City following the sacking of Paul Clement the previous week.
 His first game in charge took place late in the month, and he led his team to a 2–1 away win over Watford, led by compatriot Marco Silva.
 After two consecutive league home victories against Liverpool (1–0) and Arsenal (3–1), he was nominated for his first Premier League Manager of the Month award for the month of January.

 On 18 May 2018, after the club's relegation, Carvalhal left the Liberty Stadium.

 Return to Portugal

-Carvalhal returned to Portugal one year later, being named Rio Ave FC's coach, In his only season, he led the team from Vila do Conde to Europa League qualification in fifth place, along with a best-ever points tally of 55.
+Carvalhal returned to Portugal one year later, being named Rio Ave's coach, In his only season, he led the team from Vila do Conde to Europa League qualification in fifth place, along with a best-ever points tally of 55.

-On 28 July 2020, two days after leaving Rio Ave, Carvalhal signed a two-year contract at Braga in a return to the Estádio Municipal de Braga 14 years later.
-The following 23 January, his side lost the league cup final 1–0 to Sporting; both he and opposing manager Rúben Amorim were sent off for arguing with each other.
+On 28 July 2020, two days after leaving Rio Ave, Carvalhal signed a two-year contract at Braga, returning to the Estádio Municipal de Braga 14 years later.
+The following 23 January, his side lost the league cup final 1–0 to Sporting; both he and opposing manager Ruben Amorim were sent off for arguing with each other.
 He also reached the decisive match in the other domestic cup, winning 3–2 at Porto in the semi-finals second leg in spite of playing more than one hour with one player less; the final was a 2–0 victory over Benfica on 23 May.

-Carvalhal was linked to Clube de Regatas do Flamengo in Brazil for the 2022 season, but would have faced a €10 million fine for not completing his Braga contract.
-Clube Atlético Mineiro in the same country managed to reduce that fee down to €8 million due to only months remaining on his deal, but still considered it to be too high.
+Carvalhal was linked to Flamengo in Brazil for the 2022 season, but would have faced a €10 million fine for not completing his Braga contract.
+Atlético Mineiro in the same country managed to reduce that fee down to €8 million due to only months remaining on his deal, but still considered it to be too high.
 He again finished fourth in the Portuguese League, reaching the quarter-finals in the Europa League; on 16 May, he asked the board of directors to allow him to leave and "embrace a new project", and his wish was granted.

 Al Wahda

 Carvalhal was linked to a return to the English second tier, and was interviewed by Blackburn Rovers.
-However, on 1 June 2022 he signed a one-year deal at Al Wahda FC in the UAE Pro League.
+However, on 1 June 2022 he signed a one-year deal at Al Wahda in the UAE Pro League.
 He was dismissed on 3 October, having won and drawn once each from four games of the new season.

 Celta

-On 2 November 2022, Carvalhal was appointed at RC Celta de Vigo after the sacking of Eduardo Coudet; he agreed to a contract until June 2024.
-In his first La Liga game three days later, he lost 2–1 at home to CA Osasuna.
+On 2 November 2022, Carvalhal was appointed at Celta after the sacking of Eduardo Coudet; he agreed to a contract until June 2024.
+In his first La Liga game three days later, he lost 2–1 at home to Osasuna.
+His team finished 13th, but only survived on the final day with a 2–1 win at Balaídos over champions Barcelona.

+Carvalhal left the club on 10 June 2023.
+During his spell, and also after his departure, he stated in interviews that Iago Aspas had been the best player he had ever coached.